 The deepest cause underlying our failure to meet this challenge may be a flawed and damaging, deep-seated, and seldom-publicly-referenced belief that economically disadvantaged children, especially those who are children of color, are not capable of mastering World Class learning expectations.
 It is this debilitating belief that results in the unAmerican and immoral, inequitable distribution of both fiscal and human resources among America’s public schools, a system that favors the advantaged among us.

 Highly reputable research conducted by the Center for Performance Assessment on the “90/90/90 Schools” reported over two decades ago that there are, in fact, things that can be done to support disadvantaged students without excessive redistribution of resources.

 The research revealed that in these schools, where more than 90% of students are eligible for free or reduced lunch, and more than 90% are from ethnic minorities, over 90% of these students “met or achieved high academic standards.”
 In these schools, fundamental changes occurred that allowed conscientious teachers to become highly effective.

-There is no question that we can change schools from persistently-failing to highly-functioning without resorting to vouchers and charters that will ensure that the poorest of the poor will have the least effective schools.
-Because proven examples of how to do this have existed for over two decades, the burning question is not what to do; rather, it is, Why do we as a society persist in ignoring those examples while pursuing other choices that provide more advantages for already advantaged children while creating destructive disadvantages for students less fortunate?
+There is no question that we can change schools from persistently-failing to highly-functioning without resorting to vouchers and charters that currently ensure that the poorest of the poor will have the least effective schools.
+Because proven examples of how to do this have existed for over two decades, the burning question is not what to do; rather, it is: Why do we as a society persist in ignoring those examples while pursuing other choices that provide more advantages for already advantaged children while creating destructive disadvantages for students less fortunate?

 Dear Reader: your “follow” will be most appreciated (click “Menu” in this post) as will forwarding this post’s link to a friend who you think might find the blog worth a few minutes of their time.
 Thanks!
-Jeff